-This convenience allows the passengers to move about during the journey.
+This convenience allows the passengers to move about when you’re on the road during the journey.
 While this must be done carefully, the ability to lie down and nap or get up and use the restroom at will is definitely a plus.

 3) Motorhomes are home and vehicle in one:

-By combining both home and vehicle into one unit, you do not need to worry about maintaining and paying for two separate units.
+By combining both home and vehicle into one unit, you do not need to worry about the cost of maintaining and paying for two separate units.

 4) Setting up a motorhome requires minimal work:

-In comparison to an RV, a motorhome is almost ready to be used the moment you arrive at your destination.
+In terms of readiness of an RV vs motorhome, a motorhome is almost ready to be used the moment you arrive at your destination in comparison to an RV.
 A few simple hose connections along with electrical connections and maybe a slide-out or two and you’re good to go.

-As you can see, there is really no right or wrong answer when choosing between an RV and a motorhome.
+As you can see, there is really no right or wrong answer when choosing between an RV vs a motorhome.
 It all comes down to your plans for using it and your preferences.